ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 --- abstract

 This memo describes the Secure Asset Transfer (SAT) Protocol for digital assets.
-SAT is a protocol operating between two gateways that conducts the transfer of a digital asset from one gateway to another.
+SAT is a protocol operating between two gateways that conducts the transfer of a digital asset from one gateway to another, each representing their corresponding digital asset networks.
 The protocol establishes a secure channel between the endpoints and implements a 2-phase commit (2PC) to ensure the properties of transfer atomicity, consistency, isolation and durability.

 --- middle